How to Write Great Fight Scenes

 Atlas.
 From the Streets to the Ring: A Son’s Struggle to Become a Man, by Teddy Atlas and Peter Alson.

 Many years ago, I worked on the trauma ward at Bellevue Hospital.
-(Not as a doctor.)
 Every Monday, I would come onto the ward and there would always be one or two guys with a “fractured left mandible”.
 A very grim sight.
-Particularly when I saw what they had to do to fix it.
+Particularly when I saw what doctors did to fix it.

 Why on Mondays?
 And why the left mandible?
 Because more drunken fights took place on the weekends, and most people are right-handed.
 A right fist lands on the left side of the jaw.
-It didn’t take very many Mondays for me to realize how easily a jaw breaks, and how difficult it is to repair it.
+It didn’t take very many Mondays for me to realize how easily a jaw breaks...with one punch!

-Nowadays, thanks to the internet, there are much easier ways to learn about trauma so there’s no excuse for not knowing the realities of fight injuries.
-For instance, I just Googled “fractured mandible” and in eight seconds found a picture showing the frequency of mandibular fractures by location.
-Fascinating.
-The most fractures (30%) occur in the worst place.
-A few more minutes of searching uncovered detailed accounts of treatments, x-rays, 3-D renditions, complications involving aligning teeth, etc.
+Go online and research the realities of fight injuries.
+For instance, I just Googled “fractured mandible” and in seconds found a diagram showing the frequency of mandibular fractures by location.
+Thirty percent of fractures occur in the worst place.
+A few more minutes of searching uncovered detailed accounts of treatments, x-rays, 3-D renderings, complications involving aligning teeth, etc.

-Finding out information like this will help you feel the reality of fighting both physically and emotionally, and that will make your readers feel it, too.
-You’ll also be less flippant about fight scenes.
+Finding out information like this will help you feel the emotional and physical reality of fighting.
+Once you feel it, so will your readers when you write about it.

 Everything in the fight scene has to happen in a way consistent with your characters’ personalities, attitudes, and capabilities.
 The more interesting the character, the more interesting the fight.
 If you find your character in a clichéd fight, you probably have a clichéd character.

-Here’s another example… a character in the latest season of “Justified”, named Choo Choo.
+Here’s another example… a character in the series “Justified” is named Choo Choo.
 Why Choo Choo?
 Because when he comes at you, it’s like being hit by a train.

 Now that might sound like the beginning of a cliché.
 But when we finally see Choo Choo in action, it’s in a scene where he and his partner are about to torture someone to get important information.
 Choo Choo’s partner tells him to hit the guy with a “starter punch”.